- What is the Academy of ICT Essentials for Government Leaders?

 The modules are offered as open educational resources (OER).

 National and regional training institutions that are already networked with central-, state- and local-level governments to provide short-term training for senior- and middle-level government leaders, and are committed to enhancing their capacity in ICTD, could partner with APCICT in delivering and customizing the modules.
 APCICT will provide select training institutions with content of the modules, along with all accompany materials including reading lists and case studies.
 Subject to funding availability, APCICT can also provide an orientation to the Academy and hands-on training for trainers.

 What accompanying resources are offered by the Academy?

 Supporting the Academy is an online distance learning platform (the APCICT Virtual Academy).
 On the APCICT Virtual Academy , all course materials will be posted for free download and re-use, and for customization and localization if necessary.
 A DVD-ROM version of AVA will be produced for those with no or limited Internet access.

 The ICTD InfoBank is an online collaboration workspace in which participants can share and discuss ICTD topics, and even work together to customize an existing module or develop a new one.
 For learners and trainers who wish to read more about a particular topic, they will be able to access the online resource centre at e-Collaborative Hub.

 Are there plans to translate the modules?

-In collaboration with national Academy partners, APCICT has already translated the modules into nine languages, including Azeri, Bahasa Indonesia, Khmer (Cambodia), Mongolian, Myanmar, Pashto, Russian, Tajik and Vietnamese.
+In collaboration with national Academy partners, APCICT has already translated the modules into multiple languages, including Azeri, Bahasa Indonesia, Khmer (Cambodia), Mongolian, Myanmar, Pashto, Russian, Tajik and Vietnamese.
 APCICT is also working with its partners to develop plans to translate the Academy into additional languages.